MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/multipoint-services/Configure-Disk-Protection-in-MultiPoint-services.md

 7. Click **OK**.

 ## Temporarily disable Disk Protection
 If an administrator needs to install software, change system settings, or perform other maintenance tasks that involve system updates, they can temporarily disable Disk Protection.
-After the changes are made, re\-enable Disk Protection.
+After the changes are made, re-enable Disk Protection.
 During system restarts, the system will retain its state when Disk Protection was enabled.

 #### To disable disk protection